aswingt65/Python-Programs/README.md

 <b>9.
 Partition Equal Subset Sum</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Partition_Equal_Subset_Sum.py)
 <p>Given an array arr[] of size N, check if it can be partitioned into two parts such that the sum of elements in both parts is the same.</p>

+<b>10.
+Count number of hops</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Count_number_of_hops.py)
+<p>A frog jumps either 1, 2, or 3 steps to go to the top.
+In how many ways can it reach the top of Nth step.
+As the answer will be large find the answer modulo 1000000007.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>